SwissWoodSolutions/swisswoodsolutions.github.io/en/projects.md

   ![clarinet parts made of Sonowood](/assets/images/RD_clarinet.jpg) *Clarinet parts, fresh from Robert Stempfle's lathe.*

-  Not just string instruments are made of tropical wood parts.
-Of course also wind instruments such as clarinets or flutes would benefit if they can be produced from an alternative wood source.
+  Not just stringed instruments are made from tropical woods.
+In addition, also wind instruments such as clarinets or flutes would benefit if they can be produced from an alternative wood source.
 We are currently fine-tuning **Sonowood** for winds.

 - ### ... intrigued?